YaseenMuhammed21/Module-2-Data-Analysis-Using-PowerBI/README.md

-# 2-Data Visualization
+# Data Analysis Using Power BI

-## This assignment is about data transfoprmation and Visualization of a 'Global Superstore' using Power Query and Power BI
+## This assignment is about data transformation, visualization and analysis of a 'Financial Data of 'X'' using Power Query and Power BI

 ### Steps has been completed in the process.

-#### 3 Sheets has been found in the workbook named as Orders, People and Return.

-1. Loaded the 'Global Superstore' file into Power Query to transform and load into Power  BI for further process
+1. Loaded the 'Financials' file into Power Query to transform and load into Power  BI for further process

 2. Promoted the Headers